fercananything/XSNAP/README.md

 If you encounter a bug, or would like to make a feature request, please use the GitHub [issues](https://github.com/fercananything/XSNAP/issues) page.

-In addition, if you have further questions, feel free to send me an email at ferdinand.1238073@gmail.com or ff10@illinois.edu
+In addition, if you have further questions, feel free to send me an email at support@xsnap.org